 Kid friendly?
 Yes, all ages!

-Great thing about the Wild Rose Park & Trail is that you can choose your own distance and route, as there are several mini loops.
+The great thing about the Wild Rose Park & Trail is that you can choose your own distance and route, as there are several mini loops.
 This is the first time you will see the actual sign for the Wild Rose Trail loop.

 The Wild Rose Trail is mainly really long switchbacks, hiking above and below where you just were.
-At times it was really confusing.
+At times it was confusing.
 We were like, “Weren’t we just here?!”
-Thankfully at each trail split there is a map showing exactly where you are.
+Thankfully at each trail split, there is a map showing exactly where you are.
 After taking the higher trail, we made our way back down to the car for a chill 2.2 miles.